 Good hearing protection

 Mine were $45 in Canada, but the link above found on Amazon is a much better buy.
 Make sure they are comfortable too.

-Other good basic tools / things to have:
+Other good basic must-have tools for DIYers

 Hammers.
 (I like having a few on hand because I keep losing them!)